-- maximum grant amount to be paid

-- proportion of eligible expenditure covered by the grant (grant percentage)

-- any financial contributions you must make

-- any in-kind contributions you will make

-- any financial contribution provided by a third party.
+- proportion of eligible expenditure covered by the grant (grant percentage) - any financial contributions you must make - any in-kind contributions you will make - any financial contribution provided by a third party.

 We will not exceed the maximum grant amount under any circumstances.
 If you incur extra costs, you must meet them yourself.